munirrani/blog/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Computer Science graudate based in Kuala Lumpur
+subtitle: Software engineer based in Kuala Lumpur

 profile:
   align: right